 Agriculture uses 70% of the world’s water.
 As the global population is increasing and the climate is changing, we are facing the growing threat of water and food shortages.
-WAPRO is a multi-stakeholder initiative to address water efficiency issues in agriculture.
+WAPRO is a multi-stakeholder initiative to improve water efficiency in agriculture.

 By 2019, the project has grown to 16 countries of Asia and Africa, 22 partners, and a budget of about CHF 16 million, aspiring to improve the lives of 60,000 farmers.

 Diverse stakeholders – from farmers and local NGOs to corporations and governments – take joint responsibility for the precious resource from which we all benefit.